NikhitaAgarwal/UserAuthenticationSystem/README.md

 npm install bcrypt jsonwebtoken
 Verify Installation: After installing the packages, verify that they are added to your package.json file by checking its content.
 You can also verify the installation by running your project and ensuring that there are no errors related to missing modules.

+Instruction:
+Input Validation:

+Ensure email format is correct.
+Verify password length is at least 6 characters.

 Struture of the project:

 frontend: Contains the frontend React code.